Featured image of post Run!

 How is all this possible?

-What I mean to say is that the reason I was able to get to grips with these tools and access information so quickly in the event of an incident is because these tools and information exist.
+What I mean to say is that if I was able to so quickly grasp these tools and access information in the event of an incident, it is because these tools and this information exist.

-Software and microservices are written by developers, and these developers have their part to play in the troubleshooting process well upstream of the incidents themselves.
+Software and microservices are written by developers, and these developers have their part to play in the troubleshooting process long before the incidents themselves.

-I want to tell you about the good dev practices that are necessary for good incident management, and to that end I’ve written a blog post Be a resilient developer dedicated to this topic.
+I want to talk to you about the good dev practices that are necessary for proper incident management, and for that I’ve written a blog post Being a resilient developer dedicated to this theme.

-Don’t hesitate to read it if you’d like to know more about the day-to-day life of a developer working in an incident context, otherwise I’ll let you finish this read with a little last word!
+Don’t hesitate to read it if you’d like to know more about the day-to-day life of a developer working in an incident context, otherwise I’ll let you finish this read with a brief final note!

-This concludes this blog post on RUN incident management.
+This is where this blog post on incident management in RUN ends.

-I’ve chosen to focus on this aspect of incident management because it represents more of my daily life than night shifts, but it really is something that can vary from team to team.
+I preferred to focus on this aspect of incident management because it represents my daily life more than night on-calls, even though I was able to detail a typical night case, but it’s really something that can vary across teams.

-I want to leave you with a little blog post that I really liked about things that I think are useful to keep in mind when you’re on-call at night: What I tell people new to on-call
+I want to leave you with a little blog post that I really liked about things that I think are useful to keep in mind when you’re on night call: What I tell people new to on-call

-I hope these few lines (or rather a few pages) have taught you a few things, and given you an idea of the day-to-day life of engineers who regularly come into contact with incidents.
+I hope these few lines (or rather a few pages) have taught you things and given you an idea of the day-to-day life of engineers who regularly rub shoulders with incidents.

 Sources